Dave King (actor): Life and career

 In 1959, he went to the United States and hosted the country's high-profile Kraft Music Hall on 19 occasions, but otherwise had limited success despite Mel Brooks joining his regular writers Sid Green and Dick Hills.
 On returning to the United Kingdom, he found that the public's taste in comedy had changed.
 Dave's Kingdom ran on ITV in 1964, again made by ATV, but was less successful than King's earlier TV work.
 King became a straight actor with some success, starring in the films Pirates of Tortuga (1961), Go to Blazes (1962), The Road to Hong Kong (1962), Strange Bedfellows (1965), Up the Chastity Belt (1971), The Ritz (1976), The Golden Lady (1979), Cuba (1979), The Long Good Friday (1980), Warren Beatty's Reds (1981) and Revolution (1985).
 He also appeared in a number of TV series including Hazell (1978), Pennies From Heaven (1978), Minder (episode: "Gunfight at the OK Laundrette", 1979), Shoestring (episode: "The Teddy Bears' Nightmare", 1980).

-King appeared in two of the UK's most hard-hitting police series, The Sweeney and The Professionals.
+King appeared in three of the UK's most hard-hitting police series, The Sweeney, The Professionals and Target.

-His appearance in The Sweeney saw him play Arnold Drake, the leader of a gang of armed robbers in the episode: "Pay Off" (1976), whilst in The Professionals he appeared in the role of organised crime lord Harry Walter, the mastermind of a silver bullion robbery in the episode "Hijack" (1980).
+His appearance in The Sweeney saw him play Arnold Drake, the leader of a gang of armed robbers in the episode: "Pay Off" (1976).In Target, episode "A Good And Faithful Woman (1978)," King appeared as Raymond Blake, a career criminal who returns to the UK in order to recoup the proceeds of a robbery.
+Whilst in The Professionals he appeared in the role of organised crime lord Harry Walter, the mastermind of a silver bullion robbery in the episode "Hijack" (1980).

 Further television appearances included the Rumpole of the Bailey episode "Rumpole and the Blind Tasting" (1987) and as Aidensfield Station Master Roy Hutton in Heartbeat (episode: "Unfinished Business", 1995).
 The closing scene of the episode features King's character standing on the platform of Aidensfield Station while "Memories Are Made of This" plays in the background.

 In the theatre, he appeared in Arsenic and Old Lace, playing Mortimer Brewster, and in Teeth 'n' Smiles (1975/6).

 He married Jean Hart in 1955, and they had two daughters, Cheyenne and Kiowa.
 They lived in South Cerney in Gloucestershire.
 His hobbies included model railways and American folklore.

-King died in London on 15 April 2002, aged 72.
+King died in Swindon, Wiltshire, on 15 April 2002, aged 72.